Daivuk/PureDOOM/README.md

 - Wipe screen freezes menu
 - Use floats instead of fixed_t
 - French and german
+- Full color mode (Don't use COLORMAPS, use full 24 bits RGB)

 ## Usage
 Call `doom_init()`, then call `doom_update()` every frame, or as often as you can.
 This will run DOOM, without any video, inputs, sounds or music.